Sydney Hegele

-Sydney Hegele, formerly known as Sydney Warner Brooman, is a Canadian writer, whose debut short story collection, The Pump, was published in 2021.
+Sydney Hegele (formerly known as Sydney Warner Brooman) is a Canadian writer.

+Early life and education

-Originally from Grimsby, Ontario, Hegele attended the University of Western Ontario and is currently based in Toronto.
+Originally from Grimsby, Ontario, Hegele attended the University of Western Ontario in London, Ontario and is currently based in Toronto.
 They identify as queer and use gender-neutral pronouns.

+Writing career

+Hegele's debut short story collection, The Pump, was published in 2021.

 The Pump, a volume of interrelated short stories about outsiders living in a small town in Southern Ontario, was compared to the Southern Ontario Gothic style of writers such as Alice Munro.
 The book was the winner of the 2022 ReLit Award for short fiction, and was shortlisted for the 2022 Trillium Book Awards for English fiction.

 The book was also selected by CBC Books in 2022 as part of a Pride Month reading list of books by LGBTQ Canadian writers.

+Hegele's debut novel Bird Suit was published by Invisible Publishing in May 2024.
+Their essay collection Bad Kids, edited by author Alicia Elliott, is forthcoming in 2026.